kala13x/magtisun/README.md

 ```

 ###Compilation
-Compilation of project is possible with Makefile (just type 'make' in terminal).
+Compilation of this project is possible with Makefile (just type 'make' in terminal).

 ###Dependencies
-Make sure you have curl development library installed on your computer to compile magtisun.
+Make sure you have [curl development library](https://github.com/bagder/curl) installed on your computer to compile magtisun.

 ###Todo
 - add invisible password input